 And that rose to 54.3% by the eighth cycle.

-However, the expense of IVF, as well as the impact on your physical and mental wellbeing, means you may not be willing or able to go through more than two or three cycles.
+However, the expense of IVF, as well as the impact on your physical and mental well-being due to the medications, the frequent doctor visits, and the retrievals may mean you may not be willing or able to go through more than two or three cycles.